-Instagram Stories are becoming increasingly popular with marketers and brands, but what are some best practices for ensuring your Stories are not only seen but also produce high engagement?
+Instagram Stories are becoming increasingly popular with marketers and brands, which is why boosting engagement is so important; but what are some best practices for ensuring your Stories are not only seen but also produce high engagement?

 According to Later, Stories generate more than 500,000 views daily.
 This makes it an ideal platform for brands looking to connect with their audience in a more authentic, human way.